e-harrell/stock/Results.md

 ```

 ## Amazon forecasting analysis
 ### The time chart of the data of the high stock prices for Amazon shows a non-stationary time series.
 There was an increase in the high stock prices from September 23 to around October 14.
 From there, the trend generally decreased until around November 2 and increased sharply on November 3.
 This preceded a decrease in the high stock price until around November 8.
-After that decerease, the trend generally remained steady.
+After that decrease, the trend generally remained steady.

 ![](Results_files/figure-html/amazon-1.png)<!-- -->